Why choose a catamaran?

 More beam means more useable space inside a Powercat, and around the decks.
 Without the ‘pointed’ shape of the bow of a monohull, a Powercat gains considerable deck space forward.

-The separation of the hulls in larger catamarans creates two separate spaces that can be though of as two accommodation wings.
+In larger catamarans the separate hulls create two separate spaces that can be thought of as two accommodation wings.

 Safety